-New share issue through the exercise of warrants.
-The subscription price was SEK 8.33 per share.
+- New share issue through the exercise of warrants.
 The subscription price was SEK 500 per share.
-The subscription price was SEK 550 per share.
+The subscription price was SEK 500 per share.
+The subscription price was SEK 250 per share.
 The subscription price was SEK 25 per share.
 Payment was by offsetting receivables.
 The subscription price was SEK 25 per share.
 Payment was by offsetting receivables.
-The subscription price was SEK 100 per share.
+The subscription price was SEK 20 per share.
 Payment was by offsetting receivables.
 The subscription price was SEK 1.00 per share.
+Payment was by offsetting receivables.
 The subscription price was SEK 1.00 per share.
+The subscription price was SEK 1.00 per share.
 The subscription price was SEK 0.25 per share.
-The new share issue was registered in two stages: share capital increased by SEK 9,958,369,102110 at the first registration, and by SEK 2,717,339,719908 at the second. the second.
+The new share issue was registered in two stages: share capital increased by SEK 9,958,369.102110 at the first registration, and by SEK 2,717,339.719908 at the second. the second. - The subscription price was SEK 0.50 per share.
+Payment was by offsetting receivables. - 15.
+The new share issue comprised units consisting of two shares and a warrant that was free of charge.
+Each unit was issued at a price of SEK 1.00, meaning a subscription price of SEK 0.50 per share as the warrant was issued free of charge.